 Learn more about registering your research output.

 Publishing an article in an online journal will receive a Digital Object Identifier (DOI) supplied by the journal publisher.
 If self-publishing online note the URL.

 Deposit your research in OUR Archive

-Archiving a preprint, final manuscript, or published version of your work is a vital step in preserving and promoting access to your research outputs.
+Archiving a preprint, or an author accepted manuscript (AAM), or published version of your work, is a vital step in preserving and promoting access to your research outputs.

 For staff, listing your work in MyResearch is mandatory at Otago, but does not garner citations.

 OUR (Otago University Research) Archive offers the unique benefits of simultaneous preservation, access, promotion, networking and usage tracking.